NLPReViz/emr-nlp-server/README.md

 Receiving and handling feedbacks from the front-end ([emr-vis-web](https://github.com/trivedigaurav/emr-vis-web)) will modify the feedback management and model files contained in the *CATALINA_base/data* directory.
 If you wish to reset these management files, e.g. to restart a new experiment, follow the following steps:

 1. Copy the _ResetDB.jar_ file into your _data_ directory.
-2. Run the command `java -jar ResetDB.jar` from the _data_ directory.
+2. Run the command `java -jar ResetDB.jar 1` from the _data_ directory.

 --